Niall O'Dowd: Career

+In 2020, he published A New Ireland: How Europe's Most Conservative Country Became Its Most Liberal.

 Irish Presidency bid

 In early June 2011, O'Dowd announced he was considering becoming a candidate in the 2011 Irish Presidential election, calling himself "an Irish Diaspora voice."
-According to Walter Ellis, writing in the Irish Times, O'Dowd's goal was...to call on the power of the Irish diaspora and bring it to bear on the country’s crippled economy.
-He would rally the world’s wealthiest Irish people and encourage them to invest in Ireland, North and South.
+According to Walter Ellis, writing in the Irish Times, O'Dowd's goal was...to call on the power of the Irish diaspora and bring it to bear on the country's crippled economy.
+He would rally the world's wealthiest Irish people and encourage them to invest in Ireland, North and South.

 O'Dowd approached Sinn Féin and possibly other Irish parties seeking support.
 Sinn Féin, though then party president Gerry Adams, stated in mid-June that they had been "lobbied by all the independent candidates" including O'Dowd.

 By 27 June, The Irish Echo declared the "Irish presidential field [is] starting to look crowded", citing a comment from O'Dowd saying "The reality is you have to fish where the fish are and the only votes for me are with Fianna Fáil and Sinn Féin."

 On the same day, Gerry Adams announced Sinn Féin would "will make no decision on whether to back Irish-American publisher Niall O’Dowd or any other independent candidate for the presidency until it decides next month whether to run its own candidate."

 On 30 June, O'Dowd stated he would not be running for the office.
 O'Dowd stated his reasons involved "The logistical challenges of running for an office as an independent against established political parties is incredible."

 Walter Ellis, writing in The Irish Times remarked that, despite many impressive qualifications, "O'Dowd would not get my vote," calling him "too much of an Irish-American for the Áras."

 An Irish Independent/Millward Brown Lansdowne poll revealed O’Dowd had been "way down the field of candidates with just 3pc support."
 Sinn Féin vice-president Martin McGuinness became that party's candidate, with backing from O'Dowd, and came third at 13.7 of the vote.
 Michael D Higgins was elected President of Ireland (see 2011 Irish presidential election).